-If a student is suspended for a period longer than ten (10) school days or expelled, the student's parent is responsible for undertaking an alternative education plan that will ensure that the student's education continues during the period of expulsion.
-The parent shall work with designated School officials to determine how the student's education will continue through private education paid for by the parents, an alternative program offered by the local school district, or other alternatives which will reasonably meet the educational needs of the student.
-Costs of educational services which are not provided by the School are the responsibility of the student's parent.
+If a student is suspended for a period longer than ten (10) days or expelled, the student's parent-~~or legal guardian~~ is responsible for undertaking an alternative education plan that will ensure that the student's education continues during the period of expulsion.
+The parent-~~or guardian~~ shall work with designated School officials to determine how the student's education will continue through private education paid for by the parents, an alternative program offered by the local school district, or other alternatives which will reasonably meet the educational needs of the student.
+Costs of educational services which are not provided by the School are the responsibility of the student's parent-~~or guardian~~.

-5.3.2 The parent and designated School officials may enlist the cooperation of the Division of Child and Family Services, the juvenile court, law enforcement, or other appropriate government agencies in determining how to meet the educational needs of the student.
+5.3.2 The parent-~~or guardian~~ and designated School officials may enlist the cooperation of the Division of Child and Family Services, the juvenile court, law enforcement, or other appropriate government agencies in determining how to meet the educational needs of the student.

-5.3.3 The School shall contact the parent of each student under age 16 who has been suspended for longer than ten (10) school days or expelled from all School programs and services at least once a month to determine the student's progress if the parent of the expelled student has expressed a desire for the student to return to the School.
+5.3.3 The School shall contact the parent-~~or guardian~~ of each student under age 16 who has been suspended for longer than ten (10) school days or expelled from all School programs and services at least once a month to determine the student's progress if the parent/~~guardian~~ of the expelled student has expressed a desire for the student to return to the School.